ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 > Unlike [SMU Merge Pin Group feature](SMUMergePinGroup.md), where the complexity of operating ganged channels is handled by the driver, STL manages all of the necessary triggering, current level/limit splitting, and current measurement combining required to ensure a ganged pin group operates as a single synchronized unit per site.

 > [!Note]
-> For the following methods, when the input is given in the form of `PinSiteData`, the input can be provided either for every pin or for the entire pin group using the pin group name.
-When input is pin based, the values are set to the pins as in the input.
-When input is pin group based, the current level/limit or current sequence is divided based on the number of pins in the pin group and set for each pin.
+> For the following methods, `PinSiteData` input can specify values either per pin or for the entire ganged pin group using the pin group name.
+Per-pin values are applied directly, while a pin group value is divided evenly across the pins in the group.
+All other Configure methods require per-pin input and do not support pin group names.
 > - `ForceVoltage`
 > - `ForceCurrent`
 > - `ForceCurrentSequence`